giordyb/imandocker/readme.md

 3. Create a folder called DMSShare at the same level of the INSTALL folder and place the registry key export *(it expects a file called imanage.reg)* inside it.
 This will be needed at runtime to configure the DMS.

-4. edit the adddsn.ps1 script and modify the IP address of your SQL Server

-5. Since Work Server has so many prerequisites I split the container in 2 images, one that has all of the prerequisites and another one that has just the Work Server install.
+4. Since Work Server has so many prerequisites I split the container in 2 images, one that has all of the prerequisites and another one that has just the Work Server install.
 Since the second one depends on the first one we're not actually wasting any space.

     To get started with building the base image run the following commands: